man-group/jenkins-blueprint-plugin/README.md

-# Jenkins YAML Project
+# Jenkins Recipe Builder

-A Jenkins plugin that lets you describe projects using a YAML file in the repo itself.
+A Jenkins plugin where the build steps are described by a `.jenkins.yml` file in the soruce code.
 Inspired by Travis CI.

 ## Usage